tldr-pages/tldr/pages/common/ugrep.md

 `ugrep --line-number "{{search_pattern}}" {{path/to/file_or_directory}}`

-- List the matching files in the current directory recursively:
+- Search in all files in the current directory recursively and print the name of each matching file:

 `ugrep --files-with-matches "{{search_pattern}}"`